H-1B Visa Dermatopathologist Jobs

 Can a dermatopathologist on J-1 status transition to an H-1B without a waiver?

-Only if your J-1 program does not carry a two-year home-residency requirement.
+Only if your J-1 visa program does not carry a two-year home-residency requirement.
 If it does, you must obtain a waiver, typically through a Conrad 30 state waiver program or a federal agency waiver, before USCIS will approve a change of status to H-1B.
 Confirm your J-1 program's requirements with your exchange sponsor before negotiating an offer.

 What prevailing wage level applies to dermatopathologist H-1B petitions?